 UNFORTUNATELY, there is much work left to be done.
 For one, the mug size at the very Sharpe Refectory now boasting improved bowls has inexplicably plummeted, and the hot chocolate machine has been spotted failing to produce hot chocolate on multiple occasions.
 More importantly, the plastic cups remain fun-sized versions of the V-Dub’s big boy cups, because apparently mass-ordering normal cups became too expensive halfway through and we decided to downgrade so we could preserve funds to

 operate the SciLi during a blizzard do, uh, whatever it is we do with our funds.
 So, yeah, good work, Ratty-bowl-changers.
 Now fix our mugs and cups.

 How do we even begin to explain waffle cake?
 We can’t.
+When I am an 80-year-old looking back fondly at my days at Brown, I will remember this waffle cake.
 This is simply something you must try for yourself.
 The V-Dub holds endless possibilities.
 Here’s how to make your very own.
 (You’re welcome.)